USS Ling: History

-Ling was laid down 2 November 1942 by the Cramp Shipbuilding Company of Philadelphia.
-She was launched 15 August 1943, sponsored by Mrs. E. J. Foy, and was moved to the Boston Navy Yard for completion and testing.
+Ling was laid down on 2 November 1942 by the Cramp Shipbuilding Company of Philadelphia.
+She was launched on 15 August 1943, sponsored by Mrs. E. J. Foy, and was moved to the Boston Navy Yard for completion and testing.
 Ling was commissioned on 8 June 1945.
+(The 3 year 7 month period between keel laying to commissioning was unusually long for a World War II submarine.)

-After shakedown and further installations, Ling headed out to sea to test her equipment 15 September 1945.
-The submarine was based at Naval Submarine Base New London in Connecticut until she sailed 11 February 1946 for the Panama Canal Zone, arriving eight days later.
+After shakedown and further installations, Ling headed out to sea to test her equipment on 15 September 1945, 13 days after Japan had formally surrendered.
+The submarine was based at Naval Submarine Base New London in Connecticut until she sailed on 11 February 1946 for the Panama Canal Zone, arriving eight days later.
 She operated out of Panama until 9 March when she sailed north.
-She completed inactivation 23 October at New London, decommissioned 26 October 1946, and entered the Atlantic Reserve Fleet.
+She completed inactivation on 23 October at New London and was decommissioned on 26 October 1946.
+Ling entered the Atlantic Reserve Fleet, after having been in commission for only 1 year, 4 months and 18 days.

 In March 1960, Ling was towed to Brooklyn, New York, where she was converted into a training ship at the Brooklyn Navy Yard, simulating all aspects of submarine operations.
 She was reclassified an Auxiliary Submarine (with the hull number AGSS-297) in 1962.

-Ling received one battle star for World War II service.
+Ling received the American Campaign Medal and the World War II Victory Medal for her service.
 Ling was reclassified a Miscellaneous Unclassified Submarine (with the hull number IXSS-297), and struck from the Naval Register, 1 December 1971.

 Museum ship

-Six months later the old 297 was donated to the Submarine Memorial Association, a non-profit organization formed in 1972 with the purpose of saving Ling from the scrap yard.
+Six months later, Ling was donated to the Submarine Memorial Association, a non-profit organization formed in 1972 with the purpose of saving Ling from the scrap yard.
 They petitioned the Navy to bring the boat to Hackensack, New Jersey to serve as a memorial "to perpetuate the memory of our shipmates who gave their lives in the pursuit of their duties while serving their country."
 Many citizens and corporations contributed time, professional services, and funds toward the restoration of Ling.
 She arrived at her present home in New Jersey in January 1973, where she was restored to near-mint condition—scrubbed, painted, and polished for public tours—through the efforts of the association.
 The compartments were refurbished and outfitted with authentic gear that recreated the bygone era of the World War II battle submarine.
 She was the centerpiece of the New Jersey Naval Museum at 78 River St., Hackensack, New Jersey.

 X-rays showed that the submarine's five safes contained documents and metallic objects, but the combinations had long been lost.
 On 27 January 2006, Jeff Sitar, the eight-time world champion locksmith, opened the safes using only his fingers and an electronic sound amplifier, rather than drills or explosives.
 In the safes, he found a wide variety of objects, including a dozen pennies, two .45-caliber bullets, a ring of keys, many training and maintenance manuals and parts catalogs from the 1940s and 1950s, and two 1 USqt cans of 190-proof ethanol.